Defective Cribs and Baby Beds

 In some cases, the crib was older, secondhand or may have been reassembled since its first use.
 Some had even been recalled.

 One of the most hazardous infant bedding designs in recent years is that of the drop-side crib, which is now no longer legally manufactured or sold.
-As of 2011, the CPSC set new safety standards barring models that allowed for detaching, drop-side rails.
+The CPSC set new safety standards barring models that allowed for detaching, drop-side rails.
 The purpose of the design initially was to allow for easier access to the baby.
 But the cribs were fraught with all kinds of problems.
-Between 2007 and 2011, the cribs were associated with at least 32 infant deaths an estimated 3,520 injuries.
+In the previous four years, the cribs were associated with at least 32 infant deaths an estimated 3,520 injuries.
 Those are only the incidents that were reported to federal regulators.
 Some 11 million cribs were recalled between 2007 and 2011, mostly for the drop-side feature.

 The new regulation not only banned drop-side cribs, it also required crib manufacturers to provide stronger hardware (such as bolts and screws) so the bedding is more fully secured.
 Further, crib slats must be stronger (so babies can’t kick them out accidentally) and mattress support requirements were also increased so babies won’t fallout or get stuck in any possible gaps.